alekdavis/PlexBackup/README.md

 IMPORTANT: The script will not back up media (video, audio, images) or Plex program files.
 You must use different backup techniques for those.
 For example, you can keep your media files on a RAID 5 disk array.
 And you don't really need to back up Plex program files, since you can always download them.
 But for everything else, PlexBackup is your guy.

 ### Modes of operation
-PlexBackup can run in four modes (specified by the `Mode` switch or a corresponding shortcut):
+PlexBackup can run in three modes (specified by the `Mode` switch or a corresponding shortcut):

-- _Backup_: the default mode that starts a new backup job.
+- `Backup`: the default mode that starts a new backup job.
-- _Continue_: resumes an incomplete backup job.
+- `Continue`: resumes an incomplete backup job.
-- _Update_: experimental feature to performs a differential backup (may not work faster than standard backup or at all).
-- _Restore_: restores Plex application data from a backup.
+- `Restore`: restores Plex application data from a backup.

-If a previous backup does not exist, the _Continue_ and the _Update_ modes will behave just like the _Backup_ mode.
-In the _Robocopy_ mode described below, the _Continue_ and the _Update_ modes work identically.
+If a previous backup does not exist, the `Continue` mode will behave just like the `Backup` mode.
+In the `Robocopy` mode (described below), the `Continue` and the `Backup` modes work identically.

 In all cases, before performing a backup or restore operation, PlexBackup will stop all Plex Windows services along with the Plex Media Server process.
 After the script completes the operation, it will restart them.
 You can use the `Shutdown` switch to tell the script not to restart the Plex Media Server process.

-### Types of backup
+### Backup types
-The script can perform two types of backup:
+The script can perform two types of backup: compressed (default or `7zip`) and uncompressed (`Robocopy`).

-#### Compressed
+#### Default
-By default, the script compresses every essential folder under the root of the Plex application data folder (_Plex Media Server_) and saves the compressed data as separate ZIP files.
+By default, the script compresses every essential folder under the root of the Plex application data folder (`Plex Media Server`) and saves the compressed data as separate ZIP files.
 For better efficiency (in case the backup folder is remote, such as on a NAS share), it first compresses the data in a temporary local file and then moves the compressed file to a backup folder (you can compress the data and save the ZIP files directly to the backup folder by setting the value of the `TempZipFileDir` parameter to null or empty string).
 There is a problem with PowerShell's compression routine that fails to process files and folders with paths that are longer than 260 characters.
 If you get this error, use the `SpecialPlexAppDataSubDirs` parameter (in code or config file) to specify the folders that are too long (or parents of the subfolders or files that are too long) and PlexBackup will copy them as-is without using compression (by default, the following application data folder is not compressed: `Plug-in Support\Data\com.plexapp.system\DataItems\Deactivated`).

+#### 7zip
+Instead of default compression, you can use the [7-zip](https://www.7-zip.org/) command-line tool `7z.exe`), which works faster (for both compression and extraction) and produces smaller compressed files.
+To use 7-zip encryption, [install 7-zip](https://www.7-zip.org/download.html), and set the PlexBackup script's `Type` parameter to `7zip` (i.e. `-Type 7zip`) or use the `-SevenZip` shortcut (on command line).
+If you install 7-zip in a non-default directory, use the `ArchiverPath` parameter to set path to the `7z.exe` file.

 #### Robocopy
 If you run PlexBackup with the `Robocopy` switch, instead of archiving, the script will create a mirror of the Plex application data folder (minus the non-essential folders) using the Robocopy command.